The History Of Absinthe.

-Absinthe was invented in the 1790s by Dr. Pierre Ordinaire, a French Pharmacist living in Switzerland at the time as a way to kill intestinal tapeworms.
-The Pharmacist figured that wormwood oil would be even more effective at killing worms if it was mixed with a super high proof alcohol.
+Absinthe was invented in the 1790s by Dr. Pierre Ordinaire, a French Pharmacist living in Switzerland at the time, as a way to kill intestinal tapeworms.
+The Pharmacist figured that wormwood oil would be even more effective at killing worms if mixed with super high-proof alcohol.
 Absinthe would be bottled anywhere from 50 to 75% alcohol.
-To make it taste better if it was flavored with star anise and fennel.
-In 1912 absinthe was banned for public safety because wormwood oil is actually really dangerous in high doses and people would begin to hallucinate at toxic levels.
-LSD had pink elephants and Absinthe had the green fairy.
-It was replaced with other anise flavored alcohols that lacked wormwood oil and in 2007 the ban was lifted and Absinthe is legally able to be sold again.
+To make it taste better if it was primarily flavored with star anise and fennel.
+In 1912 absinthe was banned for public safety because wormwood oil is dangerous in high doses, and people would begin to hallucinate at toxic levels.
+LSD had pink elephants, and Absinthe had the green fairy.
+It was replaced with other anise-flavored alcohols that lacked wormwood oil, and in 2007 the ban was lifted, and Absinthe is legally able to be sold again.
 This time minus the wormwood.

-You don’t need a sugar cube if you don’t want to add it but without some kind of sweetener an Absinthe Drip is a bit too intense.
-I wouldn’t recommend not having some kind of sugar added.
+You don’t need a sugar cube if you don’t want to add it, but without some kind of sweetener, an Absinthe Drip is a bit too intense.
+I wouldn’t recommend not having some sugar added.
 Simple syrup and plain water will work fine too.
-The sugar cube has no effect on the color of the cocktail and is simply there to make the high level of oils more palatable.
-Again this all goes back to when Absinthe was used as an actual medicine and a common way to make medicine taste better was to add sugar.
-Also the speed of the drip doesn’t matter, add the water fast or drip it in slow.
-I’ve tried not adding sugar before and it’s awful.
-It taste like drinking the kind of essential oils you would add to a diffuser.
-Also the fountain and spoon are all part of the presentation and more theatrics than necessary to making the drink.
+The sugar cube does not affect the color of the cocktail and is there to make the high level of oils more palatable.
+Again this all goes back to when Absinthe was used as an essential medicine, and a common way to make medicine taste better was to add sugar.
+Also, the drip speed doesn’t matter; add the water fast or drip it slow.
+I’ve tried not adding sugar before, and it isn’t very good.
+It tastes like drinking the essential oils you would add to a diffuser.
+Also, the fountain and spoon are all part of the presentation and more theatrics than necessary to make the drink.

-Why Absinthe turns a Milky White Color in Water
+Why Does Absinthe Turn A Milky White Color In Water?

-So there is actually quite a bit of star anise, fennel, coriander, and other wood oils in absinthe.
-It’s these oils that give it its intense flavor and also provided its medicinal qualities. lipids, like oil, are soluble in alcohol because molecularly they are very similar. likes dissolve likes.
-Therefore the high percentage of alcohol and low percentage of water is able to act as a solution to the herb oil and keep them in a nice clear evenly suspended solution.
+So there is quite a bit of star anise, fennel, coriander, and other wood oils in the absinthe.
+It’s these oils that give it its intense flavor and also provide its medicinal qualities.
+Lipids, like oil, are soluble in alcohol because they are very similar molecularly.
+Likes dissolve likes.
+Therefore the high percentage of alcohol and low percentage of water can act as a solution to the herb oil and keep them in a clear, evenly suspended solution.
 Once the alcohol to water ratio drops low enough, as in the case of this cocktail, the strongly hydrophobic oil is repelled by the water and separates from the ethanol molecule.
-The oil then bonds to other free floating repelled oils.
+The oil then bonds to other free-floating repelled oils.
 We perceive these large groups of suspended oil molecules as cloudiness.

 Absinthe earned the title of the Green Fairy in the 1800s because of the madness it was said to give those who drank it.
-This madness was most likely the result of just drinking too many of them and getting blackout drunk, and at 50 – 75% ABV that’s very easy to do.
-It is also possible that at high enough doses, wormwood is toxic to humans and can bring about psychosis and eventually death.
+This madness was most likely the result of just drinking too many of them and getting blackout drunk, and at 50 – 75% ABV, that’s very easy to do.
+It is also possible that wormwood is toxic to humans at high enough doses and can bring about psychosis and eventually death.
 There is a saying that the only difference between a remedy and a poison is quality.
-It didn’t help absinthe’s image that many artist and social outcast were fans of this cocktail and some of their more eccentric behaviors were believed to be results of drinking too much absinthe.
-So for better or worse, in 1912, Absinthe was banned in most or Europe and the United States and replaced in many cocktails by the much lower proof anise Liqueur.
-But if you would like to experience the cocktail that enchanted Oscar Wilde, Vincent van Gogh, Pablo Picasso, Ernest Hemingway, and many others than give this simple drink a taste.
+It didn’t help absinthe’s image that many artists and social outcasts were fans of this cocktail, and some of their more eccentric behaviors were believed to be the results of drinking too much absinthe.
+So for better or worse, in 1912, Absinthe was banned in most of Europe and the United States and replaced in many cocktails by the much lower proof anise Liqueur.
+But if you would like to experience the cocktail that enchanted Oscar Wilde, Vincent van Gogh, Pablo Picasso, Ernest Hemingway, and many others, give this simple drink a taste.

 Download The Official Vintage American Cocktails App